 Q: Woody often mentions the Old Man's "pigeons," telling the story of how they became extinct.
 Was that symbolism and what was that based on?

-It refers to the sad extinction saga of one of our most iconic extinct species here in the United States that we learned about in school--the passenger pigeon.
+It refers to the sad extinction saga of one of our most iconic extinct species here in the United States that we learned about in school: the passenger pigeon.
 I wanted to refer to that in case the reader wanted to google it if it was unknown to them.
 It, of course, was symbolic of the situation we are facing now with the Sixth Extinction endangering so many, many species today.
 The inclusion of the "Old Man's sky-blanketing pigeons" was used to show that while it felt like a land of plenty back then, humans were still capable of unknowingly causing an entire species to disappear from the face of the earth, and the Old Man explained it well.

 Q: Why does the Old Man call the giraffes "his darlings"?
 Is it an homage to your first book, Faith Bass Darling's Last Garage Sale?